Kingdom Hearts HD 2.8 Final Chapter Prologue: Kingdom Hearts Dream Drop Distance HD

 Kingdom Hearts: Dream Drop Distance takes place after the events of the game Kingdom Hearts Re:coded.
 Dream Drop Distance focuses on the protagonists' Sora and Riku's "Mark of Mastery" exam.
 In order to pass, the pair must enter their dreams to free worlds trapped in the realm of sleep and hone their powers in preparation for the return of Xehanort.

-This collection features a high definition remaster of Dream Drop Distance, which Nomura stated was a full remake of the game since the original utilized the two screens of the Nintendo 3DS.
+The game is a high definition remaster of Dream Drop Distance, which Nomura also stated is essentially a full remake of the game since the original utilized the two screens of the Nintendo 3DS.
 Developers also reworked minigames from the 3DS version that utilized that console's dual touch screens into a card-based system.
 At the same time, the developers made enemies "less offensive than they originally were", a complaint from players in the original.
 Additionally, they switched the 3DS's touchscreen-based controls to a more traditional game-controller scheme.

 Due to the workload of adapting the game, developers made no extras or new content for this release.
 The few additions made included PlayStation 4 trophies, the ability to play the game at 60 frames per second, and a much-requested addition by the Osaka development team to include the minor enemy, the Catanuki.